Collecting Waterfowl Stamps

 A License and Stamp System for Waterfowl Conservation in the 20th Century U.S.

-The purpose of this exhibit is to show how licenses and stamps played a vital role in waterfowl conservation in the United States during the twentieth century.
+The PURPOSE of this exhibit is to show how licenses and stamps played a vital role in waterfowl conservation in the United States during the 20th century.
+Our goal is to tell the definitive story by placing individual items of social, historical and philatelic importance into their appropriate context, one that has never before been fully developed.
 The story traces the early stages in development of the license and stamp system employed by five levels of government, whose joint responsibility it was to preserve waterfowl resources for future generations.
 To this end it was necessary to invent and refine an effective regulatory system as applied to harvesting this resource.
-Stamps perfected the system, allowing government agencies to obtain funding from the segment of society who could decimate the waterfowl populations and who also stood to benefit the most from waterfowl conservation – the hunters.
+Stamps perfected the system, allowing government agencies to obtain funding from the segment of society who could decimate waterfowl populations and who also stood to benefit the most from waterfowl conservation - the hunters.
+The IMPORTANCE of this exhibit is rooted in this fact: The system that was developed and perfected in the U.S. during the 20th century became the model that was subsequently adopted by nations worldwide.
+Their number continues to grow.